Turn your Xero Shoes Do-It-Yourself kit into a “hybrid Amuri” with this hardware kit.

 a) Here’s the basic lacing pattern.
 I’ve trimmed the laces in advance so you can see the ends.
 Don’t trim them yet.

-d) Thread the laces through the Tensioners
+b) Thread the laces through the Heel Strap hardware, as shown.

-e) Trim the laces as necessary (don’t trim them too short until you’ve worn the shoes and know what the length is that you want), and add the Lace Ends (instructions for adding Lace Ends are below)
+c) Trim the laces as necessary (don’t trim them too short until you’ve worn the shoes and know what the length is that you want), and add the Lace Ends (instructions for adding Lace Ends are below)

 How to attach the Lace Ends